fox-it/dissect-docs/docs/source/rdump.rst

     Filename: dnsscan.dll Size: 40.0 KB
     Filename: fingerscan.dll Size: 40.0 KB

-Instead of having to design your own format you can also choose one of these
+Instead of having to design your own format you can also choose one of these per-defined formats:

 * JSON (``-j`` or ``--mode=json``)
 * CSV (``-C`` or ``--mode=csv``)